 First, check whether you have gone through all the steps and submitted all the documents.
 Often the heading 'Check previous education' is not checked off, even though you have provided all the documents.
 This is because VU Amsterdam maintains a certain processing time for checking documents and previous education(s).
 From the moment you have completed all steps in the application portal, VU Amsterdam maintains a processing time of 4 to 6 weeks.
 In that case, you can just wait until you receive a reply.

-My enrolment is complete, but I cannot sign up for the courses yet.
+My enrolment is complete, but I cannot sign up for courses yet.
 Why is that?

-If you have an active enrolment, you will be able to sign up after approximately 24 hours through the sign up module on your VU dashboard.
+If you have an active enrolment, you will be able to sign up after approximately 24 hours through the registration module on your VU dashboard.
 Please note that the registration period for courses must be open first, an overview of those dates can be found here.